GetTogetherComm/GetTogether/README.md

 `./env/bin/python manage.py runserver`

+## Test Federation
+You can import sample event data into your "Searchable" table with this command:

+`./env/bin/python manage.py import http://people.ubuntu.com/~mhall119/searchable_test.json`

 ## Getting Involved

 To contibute to Get Together, you can file issues here on GitHub, work on